 We will visit the temple of Kom Ombo.
 This is one of the unique temples of Egypt.
 The temple was dedicated to two Egyptian Deities: Horus with the falcon head and Sobek with the crocodile head.
 The temple has two entrances, one for each of the two gods.
 The temple is beautifully located on a high mound.
 This location gives the visitor the chance to enjoy the view of the Nile.
 At the end of the tour.
 We carry on Sailing to Aswan.

 Philae Temple was carefully moved to its current location (around 500 meters from the original site) when the construction of the High Dam caused surrounding Nile waters to rise.
 A short motorboat ride takes you to the island where your guide will take you on a walking tour through the temple before allowing you free time to explore further on your own.
 Dedicated to the goddess Isis, Philae Temple has a beautiful setting on an island in the river, which has been landscaped to match its original site.
 Its various shrines and sanctuaries celebrate the deities involved in the myth of Isis and Osiris.
 Then Continue to the Unfinished Obelisk in the granite quarries of Aswan where much of the red granite used for ancient temples and colossi came from.
 The Unfinished Obelisk still lies where it was carved when a crack was discovered as it was being hewn from the rock.
 Your qualified Egyptologist guide will explain how that obelisk was carved, and why the crack caused it to be abandoned.

-After seeing the highlights and the masterpieces, you will be dropped off back to the hotel.
+After seeing the highlights and the masterpieces, you will be dropped off back at the hotel.

 You will visit the tombs of the nobles (tomb of Kagmini) to see murals reflecting daily life activities in ancient Egypt.
 Moreover, you have the chance to enter the pyramid of Titi, where you can see the oldest form of the pyramid text on the chamber walls (4340 years old.